Factbox: China's fight against novel coronavirus outbreak

 Also on Tuesday, 42 new asymptomatic cases, including seven from abroad, were reported on the mainland.
 The commission said 991 asymptomatic cases, including 172 from abroad, were still under medical observation.

--- No new confirmed cases of the novel coronavirus disease or new deaths from the disease were reported in central China's Hubei Province the previous day, local health authority said.
+-- No new confirmed cases of the novel coronavirus disease or new deaths from the disease were reported in central China's Hubei Province the previous day.

 The provincial health commission said 28 new asymptomatic cases were reported and 24 were ruled out Tuesday, leaving 548 asymptomatic cases still under medical observation.